johnwarden/jonathanwarden.com/content/theory/2022-08-16-information-elicitation-mechanisms.md

 Suppose we are randomly drawing from an urn containing a mix of red and blue marbles.
 With each marble we draw, we get a better idea of the ratio of red to blue: **each draw provides information** that tends to improve our estimate of the true ratio.
 This is a key concept in statistics, enshrined in the [law of large numbers](https://www.britannica.com/science/law-of-large-numbers).

 Now suppose that instead, a group of students each draws one marble, looks at it, and puts it back, without showing it to anyone else.
 Each student then reports the color they drew.
+We can use the reports of the students to estimate the true ratio.
 The problem is, now we don't know if they are telling the truth.

 ## Paying for Information